eloraiby/ProximityQuery/README.md

 ![random](https://github.com/eloraiby/ProximityQuery/raw/master/screenshot.png)

 ### Motivation
+If you are working in CAD, 3D modeling, animation or simulation you will probably need a library that performs proximity queries as fast as they can come.
+This project aims to find the closest point on a triangular mesh, which is useful for operations like sculpting or lighting.

+The traditional algorithms and their implementations rarely take memory transfer overhead and multi-core processors in consideration.
+Most of them were developed back in the days where CPUs were on par with external memory when it comes to speed.
+There is however a way to extract the maximum performance out of the CPU by taking advantage of the cache memory using Data Oriented Algorithms.

+### Technique
 Nowadays processors have many cores and are fast.
 In fact, their speed is about 100x times greater than the external memory they feed on.
 To remedy this problem, they use multiple levels of cache memory.
-These are the number taken from `Core i7 Xeon 5500 Series Data Source Latency(approximate)[Pg.
+These are the number taken from `Core i7 Xeon 5500 Series Data Source Latency (approximate)[Pg.
 22]` and the related stackoverflow question: http://stackoverflow.com/questions/4087280/approximate-cost-to-access-various-caches-and-main-memory

 - `local  L1 CACHE hit, ~4 cycles(2.1 - 1.2 ns)`